vinaysshenoy/okulus/README.md

 1. Supports only fixed dimensions. `wrap_content` cannot be used.
 2. Does not respect the `scaleType` attribute of `ImageView`.
 Scaled Bitmaps need to be provided.
 3. Shadows cannot be used without borders
-4. Supports only the `setImageBitmap` method.
-5. Attributes can only be set through XML
+4. Attributes can only be set through XML
-6. Shadows are currently drawn to the right and bottom of the View and cannot be changed.
+5. Shadows are currently drawn to the right and bottom of the View and cannot be changed.

 ## Roadmap
 ### Version 1.0